utsmok/utsmok.github.io/content/posts/inciteful/index.md

 tags=["citations", "guides", "tools"]
 +++

 Ah, what a wonderful time, you're starting a new research project!
 You received  a couple of papers from your supervisor to get you started, and you're certain there's quite some more relevant articles out there that will get you on the right track.
-Your initial rush of energy fades away as you sigh deeply and fire up Scopus.
-After a lot of iterations you've finally constructed a search expression that gives you some  results, but it's still not the stuff you want.
+You sit down and start working on a great boolean search query in Scopus.
+After a lot of iterations you've constructed a search expression that gives you some relevant results, but you have a feeling you're missing some crucial papers.
 Oh well.
-You grab the useful results from the pile of garbage, and quickly move on before you completely burn out.
+After a quick scan you grab the first 20 useful-looking papers from the long list of results, and quickly move on before you completely burn out.

 Sounds familiar?
 Well, luckily there are a lot of tools that will make this process faster, easier, more fun, *and* produce more relevant results to boot!
 Let's dive into my favorite example: [inciteful.xyz](https://inciteful.xyz/).